dantsub/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## rm /tmp/holberton/betty

-This commad is for remove file betty from /tmp/holberton/.
+This command is for remove file betty from /tmp/holberton/.

+## rm -r /tmp/holberton

+This command is for remove directory holberton from /tmp/.